oracle-samples/oce-jet-blog-sample/README.md

 Sample images may be downloaded from [https://www.oracle.com/middleware/technologies/content-experience-downloads.html](https://www.oracle.com/middleware/technologies/content-experience-downloads.html) under a separate license.
 These images are provided for reference purposes only and may not hosted or redistributed by you.

+## Contributing
+This is an open source project.
+See [CONTRIBUTING](https://github.com/oracle/oce-jet-blog-sample/blob/main/CONTRIBUTING.md) for details.

 ## License
 Copyright (c) 2021 Oracle and/or its affiliates and released  under the [Universal Permissive License (UPL)](https://oss.oracle.com/licenses/upl/), Version 1.0